grantschulte/mottoto-api/README.md

 is set to the Heroku git endpoint for this project.

 ## Tests
-Mocha and chai are used as to test this project.
-The tests should cover every available endpoint.
+Mocha and Chai are used to test the routes.
+The tests should cover every publicly accessible route.
 ```
 yarn test
 ```